Dominique Weesie

-Dominicus Jacobus "Dominique" Weesie (born 12 October 1969 in Rotterdam) is a Dutch journalist and founder of the weblog GeenStijl and the public broadcasting association PowNed.
+Dominicus Jacobus "Dominique" Weesie (born 12 October 1969) is a Dutch journalist and founder of the weblog GeenStijl and the public broadcasting association PowNed.

 Biography

 After finishing his HAVO education at the Krimpenerwaard College Weesie began studying at the School for Journalism in Utrecht in 1988, but he did not finish his studies.
 As an intern he worked at the Rotterdams Dagblad newspaper between 1991 and 1993.
 After 1991 he became a political reporter at the newspaper De Telegraaf and stayed in this position until 2006 when he began working full-time for GeenStijl.

 GeenStijl

 In 2003 Weesie founded a weblog with De Telegraaf colleague Romke Spierdijk which evolved into the Geenstijl site.
 On the site he was known under his pseudonym Fleischbaum.
 Until 2009 he was general director and editor-in-chief of GeenStijl.

 On 27 May 2009 it became known that Weesie was leaving GeenStijl.

 On 26 January 2011 Weesie was named the Blogger of the Decade by the Dutch Bloggies foundation.